 Acknowledge, Arrange and Communicate

 As simple as it sounds, the first and most important (though maybe hardest) step is to acknowledge.
 I’m asking you (and myself) to not judge too harshly!
 People grow up with different world views and that is okay!
 Just because you think something is “wrong” does not mean it is for everyone.
 It’s a matter of socialization and context.
 So be culturally sensible.
 It is very easy to offend people without intending to.
 For example, many women consider it their joyful duty to raise children and reign the kitchen.
-Acknowledge that machismo results from a certain cultural consent.
+Acknowledge that machismo results from a certain traditions and cultural consent.

 However, this surely does not mean you should accept harassment on the streets or situations that make you feel uncomfortable as culturally determined.
 Most locals advise me to just look away; to ignore.
 Personally, that makes me feel vulnerable, so I usually give back a disapproving glare, with my chin high up.
 But everyone’s experience is different.
 Arrange yourself and find your own way of appropriately coping with machismo.